Krasnoyarsk State Medical University: History

 The Krasnoyarsk State Medical Institute (KSMI) was formed on November 21, 1942, by the decision of the All-Union Committee for Higher School Affairs under the Council of People's Commissars of the USSR and the People's Commissariat of Health of the USSR by merging the Voronezh Dental Institute evacuated to Krasnoyarsk, parts of the 1st Leningrad Medical Institute and the 2nd Leningrad Medical Institute, as well as the Leningrad Pediatric Institute and the Leningrad Dental Institute.

-During the Great Patriotic War, the first students of the university were taught by the saint, surgeon, professor V.F.
+During the Great Patriotic War, the first students of the university were taught by surgeon, professor V.F.
 Voyno-Yasenetsky.

 There were fifty-one doctors in the first graduation of KSMI students.

 In 1958, a pediatric faculty was added to the only training program - general medicine.
 In 1961, the Faculty of Pediatrics was opened, in 1978 - the Faculty of Dentistry.

 In 1992–2013, the Faculty of Higher Nursing Education operated at KSMI.

 In 1995, the institute was renamed the Krasnoyarsk State Medical Academy (KrasGMA).

 In 2006, the Faculty of Pharmacy was opened, in 2010 - the Faculty of Clinical Psychology, in 2011 - the Faculty of Medical Cybernetics.

 In 2007, the Medical Academy was named after Professor Valentin Feliksovich Voyno-Yasenetsky, and in 2008 - the status of a medical university.

 Description

 Professor V.F.
 Voino-Yasenetsky Krasnoyarsk State Medical University is situated in the city of Krasnoyarsk, the administrative center of the Krasnoyarsk Region, the second largest region of the Russian Federation.
-It is located in the center of the country on the banks of the Yenisei river and surrounded by mountains.
-The population of Krasnoyarsk is more than one million people.
-It is a modern city with a 400-year history, a cultural, industrial and university center of Siberia.

-The university campus is situated in the historic center of the city where almost 400 years ago Krasnoyarsk was founded.The educational programs are realized in the following specialties:
+The university campus is situated in the center of the city.
+The educational programs are realized in the following specialties: